Who are we

 The president speaking

-The Union Royale Belgo-Africaine, abbreviated URBA, is a non-profit association dedicated to preserving the precious heritage that Belgians and Africans have left to history since 1885, thanks to their commitment to the development and prosperity of the continent, especially Congo, Rwanda and Burundi.
+The Union Royale Belgo-Africaine, or URBA for short, is a non-profit organization dedicated to preserving the precious heritage that Belgians and Africans, from 1885 to the present day, have bequeathed to history, thanks to their commitment to the development and prosperity of the continent… more

 Associations